Columbus Art Programs and Courses

 All students at ODU take seminar courses each year covering topics such as human nature and justice.
 Students in the art program are encouraged to participate in internships both on and off campus, and work on exhibits at the Wehrle Art Gallery.

 Bachelor of Arts in Art

-In addition to general education courses, such as math, philosophy and writing, students in the art program are required to complete 43 credits in art classes.
-Required major coursework includes 25 credit hours of classes in drawing and design, art history and color theory.
-Elective options include photographic art, botanical illustration, book arts and historic painting techniques, and comprise the remaining 18 hours of art program courses.
-Students need to earn 120 credit hours and maintain a 2.0/4.0 cumulative GPA to graduate.
+In addition to general education courses, such as math, philosophy and writing, students in the art program are required to complete 42 credits in art classes.
+Required major coursework includes 27 credit hours of classes in drawing and design, art history and color theory.
+Elective options include photographic art, botanical illustration, book arts and historic painting techniques, and comprise the remaining 15 hours of art program courses.

 Minor in Art or Art History